 Putting space in the hands of WA.

-The BinarX program sees West Australian students design and prototype science payloads for the Binar cubesat, and then build those projects for launch on-orbit with the Binar Space Program at Curtin University.
+The BinarX program is a unique collaboration between the Binar team and West Australian students.
+The students design and prototype science payloads for the Binar cubesat.
+The students then build the project for launch with Binar Space Program at Curtin University.

-Payload concepts will be directed by students and teachers, but might include sensors to study earth and space environment, samples for testing in microgravity, or samples for testing in a vacuum.
-They may also include a software-only payload running on Binar’s flight computer.
+Students and teachers’ direct payloads concepts.
+Some of these concepts might include sensors to study our Earth and space environment and samples for testing in microgravity or in a vacuum.
+Other concepts may include a software-only payload running on Binar’s flight computer.

-Coordinated by Meg Berry, and funded by Curtin and the WA state government, BinarX currently has 130 students participating in teams from nine high schools across WA.
+Meg Berry coordinates the BinarX program with funding from Curtin and the WA state government.
+BinarX currently has more than 100 students participating in teams from high schools across WA.
+Learn more about the BinarX program here.